mycognosist/esp8266_dht11_udp/README.md

      Sending UDP response with temperature and humidity: 17.0 60.00
      ```

-Be sure to set your WiFi AP credentials in the code.
+Be sure to set your WiFi AP credentials and UDP response IP and port in the code.